bobtsang/bobtsang.github.io/_posts/2020-04-10-Experiments.markdown

     - simultaneously control two sources of nuiance variability
     - Assumption: three factors (treatments, nuisance factors) do not interact

+## Factorial Design

+> Experimental design to study the effects of 2 or more factors
+### General principless

 ## Reference